superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

 The drone shall weigh less than 20 lbs.
 The drone shall be able to fly out of the box.
 The drone shall be modular and able to add or change parts.
-The drone shall have anti collision lighting.
+The drone shall have anti-collision lighting.

 #### **Description**
 The drone will be bought and intended to fly out of the box.
 The drone needs to be able to be modified and extra parts added.
 A modular design is the most practical.
 The drone needs to have its own drone controller that comes with it.
 This will allow our team to spend more of our time on other parts of the project.